 Your estate planning attorney should also spell out how your beneficiary designations should read on your life insurance, IRAs, and annuities.

 While you’re completing the paperwork to re-title your assets to your respective trusts, take care of all your beneficiary designations at the same time.
 (This is something we do for all of our Relaxing Retirement members as the paperwork can become confusing.)

-Print out and tack this blog entry up on your board so you don’t forget it and lose out on the biggest benefit of establishing your living trust in the first place.
+Print out and tack this Strategy of the Week up on your board so you don’t forget it and lose out on the biggest benefit of establishing your living trust in the first place.